harmony-one/h/progress/uladzislau-muraveika.md

 2025-12-05 Fri:

-Main focus this week were the new release - deployed a few updates to the testnet, deployed release candidate version [Release 2025.1.2](https://github.com/harmony-one/harmony/pull/4960) to the mainnet - faced issue with the gas difference on old version and the new one and rolled back affected nodes.
+Main focus this week was the new release - deployed a few updates to the testnet, deployed release candidate version [Release 2025.1.2](https://github.com/harmony-one/harmony/pull/4960) to the mainnet - faced issue with the gas difference on old version and the new one and rolled back affected nodes.

 Additionally, I've fixed the hmy cli release creation and created the [v1.4.3 release](https://github.com/harmony-one/go-sdk/releases/tag/v1.4.3) with BEP44 feature asked by users.